h3abionet/h3agwas/README.md

 ## 3.1 Running on your local computer

 This requires that all software dependancies have been installed.

+### 3.1.1 If you downloaded using Nextflow

+We also assume the _sample_ directory with data is in the current working directory

+`nextflow run h3abionet/h3agwas/plink-qc.nf`

+### 3.1.2 If you downloaded using Git

+Change directory to the directory in which the workflow was downloaded

 `nextflow run  plink-qc.nf`

+## 3.2 Remarks

 The workflow runs and output goes to the _output_ directory.
 In the _sampleA.pdf_ file, a record of the analysis can be found.